scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 The annotate decorator is used to specify types of arguments and the declare function is used to specify types of variables declared in the function.
+Compyle also supports Python3 style type annotations using the types defined in :code:`compyle.types`.

-This can be avoided by using the JIT compilation feature which infers the types of arguments and variables based on the types of arguments passed to the function at runtime.
+Specifying types can be avoided by using the JIT compilation feature which infers the types of arguments and variables based on the types of arguments passed to the function at runtime.
 Following is the implementation of steps 2 and 3